reegis/deflex/docs/input_data.rst

  * The input data is the data that must be provided to Deflex for it to create a scenario.
 This data con be provided either as csv or as an xlsx format.
  * Since the input data is quite varied, it is divided into 12 different groups, in order to have it more organized and clear.
 Taking the xlsx format as example, the data is divided into 12 sheets plus a last one where the data sources are indicated.
  * It is not necessary to fill in all the input data to create a scenario.
-Some data is necessary, others are optional with which more detailed scenarios can be created.
+Some data is necessary, others are optional where more detailed scenarios can be created.
 An example of this is the heating sector, which expands the scenario covering this sector, but a scenario without it can also be created.
 In each group of input data it is indicated whether it is mandatory or not.
  * As a brief overview the data is divided into sources (which are subdivided into volatiles and commodities), demands (which are divided into power, heating and mobility), sotrages (electrical), and power lines.
  * The 12 different sheets are described below in the order in which the sheets are in the xlsx document.

 -----------------
 General
 -----------------
 *Partially mandatory*.
 This sheet requires general data about the scenario such as the year of the data, the time step of it, name and the number of regions in which the scenario is divided.
-All these three are mandatory data.
+The first three are mandatory data.
 There is also the possibility to set a CO2 price.
 Here must be indicated if the heating sector is considered or not (if so, then the heating data becomes mandatory).
 The cooperplate mode means that all capacities and efficiencies in the power lines are infinite and 1 respectively (again if this option is dissabled, then capacities and efficiencies must be provided in the transmission lines sheet).
 Variable costs and downtime factor are with respect to the power plants sheet, and data must be provided in case these are activated.

 -----------------
 Commodity sources